ssurgents/ssurgents.github.io/README.md

 ### Step 1: Get the Sonolus app (version 0.6.x)

 Since the app is still in beta, it is not yet available from the usual app stores.
-**Currently, the engine will only work on version 0.6.x of the app (NOT v0.7.x), so be sure to download the correct version below.**
+**Currently, the engine will only work on version 0.6.x of the app (NOT v0.7.x or v0.8.x), so be sure to download the correct version below.**
 - [Android v0.6.5 apk download](https://download.sonolus.com/Sonolus_0.6.5.apk)
 - [iOS v0.6.5 ipa download](https://download.sonolus.com/Sonolus_0.6.5.ipa)